cytoscape/web-cytoscape-manual/docs/Introduction.md

 By integrating these features, Cytoscape Web not only maintains the robust functionality and familiarity of its desktop counterpart but also enhances collaboration and visual analysis within a modern web environment.

+<a id="requirements"> </a>
+## Software Requirements

+We recommend that you always update your preferred web browser to the latest version whenever possible.
+Cytoscape Web fully supports the following browsers:

+   - Google Chrome
+   - Mozilla Firefox
+   - Microsoft Edge

+While we don't discourage the use of alternative web browsers, we cannot guarantee that all features will be available and functioning as intended.
+For example, if using the Brave browser, you must disable the **Brave Shield** otherwise the **Open in Cytoscape** feature in Cytoscape Web will not work.

+For the **Open in Cytoscape** feature to work properly, you also need **Cytoscape 3.10** or higher installed and running on your machine and the **cx support** core app updated to the latest version available.